brown-studios/minuet/docs/user-guide.md

 ### Power on restore

-Hold `in/out` and `on/off` together for 5 seconds to toggle power on restore behavior.
+Hold `on/off` and `up` together for 5 seconds to toggle power on restore behavior.
 By default, power on restore is disabled.

 When power on restore is enabled, Minuet will restore the fan operating state, speed, direction, and cover open/close state when it is connected to power.
 It confirms this setting with three quick tones followed by a long high tone.